cloudmesh/technologies/chapters/tech/shark.md

 large clusters.
-It help in a  distributed memory abstraction to provide a unified engine that can run SQL queries and sophisticated analytics functions  at scale, and efficiently recovers from failures mid-query [@amplab.cs.berkeley.edu].
+It help in a  distributed memory abstraction to provide a unified engine that can run SQL queries and sophisticated analytics functions  at scale, and efficiently recovers from failures mid-query [@amplab-cs-berkeley-edu].
 Due to this SQL queries up to 100 time faster than Apache Hive, and machine learning programs up to 100 time faster than Hadoop by Shark.
 The Shark shows  speedups while retaining execution engine like MapReduce and